MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 2. Ora2Pg html report was corrupted.
 3. Ora2Pg html report version is not supported.

-Remediation actions: Check the installed version of Ora2Pg should be v23.1 or above.
+Remediation actions: Check the installed version of Ora2Pg should be v23.1 or greater.
 You can install Ora2Pg using the [script]( https://github.com/microsoft/OrcasNinjaTeam/tree/master/ora2pg-install).
 And then try to create a new assessment.